Interested in a private Skywatching Science Night for your group? Click here!

 Take a guided tour of the night sky

-Explore the night sky with Morehead each month with our free skywatching sessions!
-Morehead educators along with our partners, RAC (Raleigh Astronomy Club) and CHAOS (Chapel Hill Astronomical & Observational Society) bring telescopes and guide you through fun observations of stars, planets, moons, nebulae and other celestial objects.
+Explore the night sky with Morehead each month with our free skywatching events!
+Morehead educators along with our partners, RAC (Raleigh Astronomy Club) and CHAOS (Chapel Hill Astronomical & Observational Society), bring telescopes and guide you through observations of stars, planets, moons, nebulae, and other celestial objects.
 You might even see a few meteors!
 Morehead educators also facilitate hands-on astronomy activities to extend your learning.

-Skywatching sessions are very informal and family-friendly.
-Each session is scheduled for two hours, but you can arrive and leave at any time during the session.
+Skywatching events are very informal and family friendly.
+Each event is usually scheduled for two hours, but you can arrive and leave at any time during the session.
 During the evening, you might do any of these things:

 - Peek through telescopes for up-close views of celestial objects